 88.9 km Kleene Lake RS turnoff (on Left) 3.2 km

-89.5 km Quesnel Lake Public Landing RS turnoff (on Left)
+89.5 km Quesnel Lake Public Landing RS turnoff

 91.8 km arrive Quesnel Lake Public Landing RS

 1. We are Northbound on BC Highway 97 in 150 Mile House, with Williams

 2. A few hundred meters past the sign seen in the photo above, make a right

 4. Now on Horsefly Road.
 It has very little traffic, with ranches and

 5. Entering the settlement of Horsefly, 48.7 km past Highway 97 turnoff.